-- 1. Follow the guidelines set forth for a General Officer Resume. - 2.
-Official Photos should be a DA Photo in a 4x6 format and at least 300 dpi resolution. - 3.
-No Dual-Hat assignments will be listed.
+3. No Dual-Hat assignments will be listed.
 There are 2 elements of a dual-hat billet- the primary position and the additional duty billet.
 Dual-hat billets require the incumbent of the primary position to perform the duties of the dual-hat billet as an additional duty.

-Being the Commander on drill weekend, but working full time in a different position does not constitute a "Dual-Hat" assignment.
+Being the Commander on drill weekend but working full time in a different position does not constitute a "Dual-Hat" assignment.

-4. A Colonel, Staff POC or State MILPO should submit the resume, Official Photo (jpeg file) and current ORB as separate documents to:
+4. A Colonel, Staff POC or State MILPO should submit the resume (Word doc), Official Command (head & shoulders) photo in ASU/AGSU (jpeg file) and current certified ORB (Selection Board Record Brief) as three separate documents following the submission instructions prescribed in the GOFRB Guidebook.